-One of the biggest entertainment industry acquisitions since The Walt Disney Company bought Lucasfilm is now officially in the works: Disney has agreed to buy the bulk of 21st Century Fox’s movie and television assets for a whopping $52.4 billion, according to the New York Times.
+One of the biggest entertainment industry acquisitions since The Walt Disney Company bought Lucasfilm is now complete.
+On March 19, 2019, Disney acquired the bulk of 21st Century Fox’s movie and television assets for a whopping $71.3 billion, according to Variety and other trade outlets.

 The future of Marvel, Star Wars, and much more